nyx-space/nyx/examples/02_jwst_covar_monte_carlo/README.md

 Then, we'll use the Monte Carlo framework of Nyx to propagate the initial spacecraft state after dispersions using all threads of the computer.
 Multi-threaded propagation is not common in other astrodynamics software.

-Finally, we'll check that the 3-sigma (i.e. 99.7%) covariance bounds of the covariance mapping approach matches the Monte Carlo results in terms of uncertainty in the state vector.
+Finally, we'll check that the 3-sigma (i.e. 99.7%) covariance bounds of the covariance mapping approach matches the Monte Carlo results in terms of uncertainty in the state vector and in the Keplerian orbital elements.

 ## Example run